 Minnesota Law & Politics has consistently listed Kathleen as a Super Lawyer and named her among the Top 40 Super Lawyers for Family Law.
 She was also named among the Top 100 Women Super Lawyers by Minneapolis-St. Paul Magazine.
 Since 1993, Kathleen has been named every year to the Best Lawyers in America (Family Law).
 She is also a Fellow in the prestigious American Academy of Matrimonial Lawyers.

-As part of her development of successful legal practice, Kathleen was trained at the internationally renowned Hudson Institute of Santa Barbara as a certified Life Coach.
+As part of her development of a successful legal practice, Kathleen was trained at the internationally renowned Hudson Institute of Santa Barbara as a certified Life Coach.
 This training allows her to support her clients through the divorce process.

 Certified Legal Specialties